How to Survive Driving in Ireland (and Actually Enjoy It!)

 If you’re still not sure whether you could safely retain your sanity while driving in Ireland, there is another way.

 From Dublin or any of the other main cities, day trip options are at your fingertips.
-Let an experienced guide show you all of Ireland’s best sights in relaxed comfort.
-I’ve sprinkled in some great options above, here are a few more:
+Let an experienced guide show you all of Ireland’s best sights in relaxed comfort, here are The 7 Best Day Trips from Dublin Ireland.

-But if you’re a bit adventurous, there’s no better way to see Ireland than with your own set of wheels.
+But if you’re a bit adventurous and use common sense, there’s no better way to see Ireland than with your own set of wheels.

 Just watch out for the livestock.